-7.1.1 Currently, social protection interventions are managed by several different line ministries, including the Ministry of Gender, Children, and Social Development; the Ministry of Labour; the Ministry of Public Health and Sanitation; the Ministry of Medical Services; the Ministry of Special Programmes, the Ministry of Agriculture, and the Ministry of Education.
+7.1.1 Currently, social protection interventions are managed by several different line ministries, including the Ministry of Labour, Social Security and Services; the Ministry of Health; the Ministry of Devolution and Planning; the Ministry of Agriculture, and the Ministry of Education.
 This has led to fragmentation and a lack of coordination and synergy in the social protection system.
 In response to the need for a more coordinated approach to social protection, the Government shall establish a National Social Protection Council (NSPC) to coordinate and oversee the development, implementation, and integration of social protection strategies, programmes, and resources.
 This agency will have offices at both the national and county levels as is illustrated in Figure 1.